onlinews/online_ws/docs/Ch_3_CollectingData.md

 In PsychoPy you can create a study by using the [Builder](https://psychopy.org/builder/index.html) (as you did when creating the Stroop task), or by using the [Coder](https://psychopy.org/coder/index.html).
 The Coder gives you more control and allows for a lot of customization, because your are essentially scripting everything from scratch.
 You **can't** switch back and forth between these two options for a single study.
 You can, however, compile your Builder experiment into not so easily readable Python code (usually good for quick glances under the hood).
 But you can't go the other way around - from Python code to Builder GUI.
 Critically, the developers of PsychoPy strongly recommend using the Builder and they always use it when building their own studies - even though they probably are the people least in need of a GUI.
 The reasons for this recommendation are manifold, from settings and timing-specific considerations, to the very convincing point of transferability.
 If you don't want to code your entire experiment in JavaScript from scratch, you can only use the Builder if you want to run a study online.
 As you witnessed in Chapter 2, experiments created via the Builder can be easily run both off- and online.

 ## 1.1.
 Code Components
 As anyone who has ever worked with a GUI for experimental generation knows, such builders are usually insufficient for more complex designs.
 In order for them to remain simple, they are lacking the flexibility which is required to handle specific customization needs.
 Fortunately, PsychoPy provides an elegant way of meeting more complex design challenges - [Code Components](https://psychopy.org/builder/components/code.html).
 These components can be inserted at the desired locations within the experimental framework in order to solve more complex problems using code.

 ## 1.2.
 Alter your study with Python code
 Let's try out a Code Component.
 Maybe we want to give response contingent feedback after every word.
 That is, tell participants if they were correct or not.

 1. First, we need to add a new ```Routine```, place it within the ```trials``` loop, after the ```trial``` routine and name it ```feedback```.
 ![Link Stroop To Prolific](./img/MakeStroopOnline11.PNG)

 2. In this new routine, we add a Code Component from the ```Components``` tab on the right, under ```Custom```.

-3. Now we can code the conditional statement controlling when the message of the feedback will be "Correct" and depicted in green (vs. "Wrong" in red).
+3. Now, we can code the conditional statement controlling when the feedback message will say "Correct" and be depicted in green (vs. "Wrong" in red).
 Critically, the code needs to be placed inside the ```BeginRoutine``` tab, in order to be updated every trial.

     Here we are making use of a variable [automatically generated by PsychoPy](https://www.psychopy.org/recipes/builderFeedback.html), that is ```response.corr```.
 The value of this variable will be either "#None", "0" or "1", if you are using 'store correct' in your ```response``` component within the ```trial``` routine.
 Most components in PsychoPy offer such output variables and it is good to familiarize yourself with the [components that you are using](https://www.psychopy.org/builder/components/keyboard.html).

     *Note that PsychoPy is already out-converting your Python code into JavaScript if you have set ```Code Type``` to be ```Auto->JS```.
 More about this in section* ```1.3.```.

 4. Finally, we have created the variables ```f_msg``` and ```f_color```, but we need to create a text component which actually presents the feedback.
 Luckily, we have already done something similar when presenting the colored words for the Stroop task.
 ![Link Stroop To Prolific](./img/MakeStroopOnline12.PNG)